natalieagus/50033/docs/03-toddlers/audio-management.md

 ### Duck Volume

 Another very useful effect to know is **duck volume.** This allows the group’s volume to automatically reduce when something else is playing **above** a certain threshold.
-For example, if we want to reduce the background music whenever the player is jumping, we add add Duck Volume effect in Background Sound group, and set its threshold to be -65 dB:
+For example, if we want to reduce the background music whenever the player is jumping, we add a Duck Volume effect in Background Sound group, and set its threshold to be -65 dB:

 This configuration means:

 - Any input over -65db will cause the volume to go down (Threshold)
 - The volume will go down by quite a **high** amount (Ratio)
 - The volume will go down very quickly (Attack time) at 100 ms and,
-- After the alert has gone below -25db, the backround music should go back to normal somewhat quickly (Release time).
+- After the alert has gone below -25db, the background music should go back to normal somewhat quickly (Release time).

 Leave the other properties as is unless you know what they mean.
 Right now we do not need it, and we are confident that you can learn them independently next time when you need it.